fgitpush/PHP-MySQL-Interview-Questions/README.md

    **[⬆ Back to Top](#table-of-contents)**

-15. ### What is Eloquent?
+15. ### Talk about REST

-    The ORM wrapper Laravel uses is called Eloquent.
-Every table has a model associated with it.
+  REST is the most widely used API implementation method.
+Other popular ones include SOAP.
+Rest uses JSON.
+Its easy to implement.

    **[⬆ Back to Top](#table-of-contents)**

 16. ### What is Query Builder?